 You teach me patience, send jars of sunlight

-which require careful straining.
+that require careful straining.
 Your children

 spin gold from acacia and rose, turn blood shades